 The IT services industry has continued to grow in the backdrop of high demand for innovative solutions across all industries.
-Global spending will surpass $1.1 trillion in 2021, which reflects a 9% increase from 2020.
+Global spending surpassed $1.3 trillion in 2022.
 Managed services account for much of this spending with managed service providers (MSP) at the heart of the impressive growth.

 MSPs make up the largest part of the IT service industry, delivering an extensive host of IT solutions from data storage, Networks and Infrastructure, security, Software as a Service (SaaS), communication services, support, and other essential business solutions.
 But in today’s fast-paced business environment, client demands change rapidly and MSPs have to adapt quickly to these changing market needs.